Penn & Teller's Sin City Spectacular

-Penn & Teller's Sin City Spectacular was a weekly American television variety show hosted by Penn and Teller that appeared on the FX Networks from August 10, 1998 - June 30, 1999.
-The show's aim was to revive the genuine variety shows from the past, such as The Ed Sullivan Show, where, as Penn put it, you could see Pavarotti singing an aria, followed by a man with trained performing housecats.
+Penn & Teller's Sin City Spectacular is an American television variety show hosted by Penn and Teller that aired on FX from August 10, 1998 to June 30, 1999.
+The show's aim was to revive the genuine variety shows from the past, such as The Ed Sullivan Show.

 Description

 Sin City Spectacular was an hour-long program that featured many acts on the program that were bizarre, sideshow-type performances.
-These type of performances included Katzen, the tattooed lady who ate bugs, and her husband, the Enigma (also covered with tattoos), who swallowed swords and lightbulbs, and had two horns surgically implanted into his forehead.
+These types of performances included Katzen, the tattooed lady who ate bugs, and her husband, the Enigma (also covered with tattoos), who swallowed swords and lightbulbs, and had two horns surgically implanted into his forehead.
 Often celebrities appeared performing previously unknown talents, such as actor French Stewart singing and dancing Hooray Pornography, Andy Dick tap-dancing, or Jerry Springer singing while the dancers fight behind him a la The Jerry Springer Show.